ng-Classic/ng-classic/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-Components have templates containing HTML and optional Angular template syntax.
+Components have templates containing HTML and optional Angular Classictemplate syntax.
 They display content.
 Developers place components on the page as they would native HTML elements and web components.